spacetelescope/webbpsf/docs/installation.rst

 **Python**: Python 2.6 or higher is required.
 Python 2.7 is required for the GUI (see below) and strongly recommended overall.
 WebbPSF is not yet Python 3 compatible.

-**Python modules**: Beyond the usual numpy/scipy/matplotlib core modules, the following is required.
+**Python modules**: Beyond the usual numpy/scipy/matplotlib core modules, the following are required.

-* `astropy <http://astropy.org>`_, 0.2 or more recent, in particular its ``astropy.io.fits`` and ``astropy.io.ascii`` modules, plus the configuration system.
+* `astropy <http://astropy.org>`_, 0.2 or more recent.
+* `lxml <https://pypi.python.org/pypi/lxml>`_ for XML parsing
+* `psutil <https://pypi.python.org/pypi/psutil>`_ for cross-platform memory management

 These are optional but recommended:

 * `pysynphot <https://trac6.assembla.com/astrolib>`_ enables the simulation of PSFs with proper spectral response to realistic source spectra.
 Without this, PSF fidelity is reduced.
 See below for :ref:`installation instructions for pysynphot <pysynphot_install>`.
-* `pyFFTW3 <http://pypi.python.org/pypi/PyFFTW3/0.2.1>`_.
-The FFTW library will significantly speed up the FFTs used in coronagraphic simulations.
-Since direct imaging simulations use a discrete matrix FT instead, direct imaging simulation speed is unchanged.  pyFFTW3 is highly recommended if you expect to perform many coronagraphic calculations.
+* `pyFFTW <https://pypi.python.org/pypi/pyFFTW>`_.
+The FFTW library can speed up the FFTs used in coronagraphic simulations and slit spectroscopy.
+Since direct imaging simulations use a discrete matrix FFT instead, direct imaging simulation speed is unchanged.  pyFFTW is recommended if you expect to perform many coronagraphic calculations, particularly for MIRI.
+(Note: WebbPSF previously made use of the PyFFTW3 package, which is *different* from pyFFTW.
+The latter is more actively maintained and supported today, hence the switch.)
+See the :ref:`performance_and_parallelization` page for more details.

 Additional requirement for the GUI: The :ref:`graphical user interface<gui>` requires